sigstore/rekor-tiles/SHARDING.md

 If you don't have the public key, look at the service logs to find the public key, which is logged on service startup.

 The key is PEM-encoded.
-Remove the PEM header and footer and remove all newline characters to get the DER-encoded public key.
+Remove the PEM header and footer and remove all newline characters to get the base64-encoded PKIX public key.

 ### Update TrustedRoot